fuwaneko/node-protobuf/README.md

 ```
 var fs = require("fs")
-var p = require("node-protobuf").Protobuf
+var p = require("node-protobuf") // note there is no .Protobuf part anymore
 // WARNING: next call will throw if desc file is invalid
 var pb = new p(fs.readFileSync("protocol.desc")) // obviously you can use async methods, it's for simplicity reasons
 var obj = {
 	"name": "value"
 }
 try {
-	var buf = pb.Serialize(obj, "MySchema") // you get Buffer here, send it via socket.write, etc.
+	var buf = pb.serialize(obj, "MySchema") // you get Buffer here, send it via socket.write, etc.
 } catch (e) {
 	// will throw if MySchema does not exist
 }
 try {
-	var newObj = pb.Parse(buf, "MySchema") // you get plain object here, it should be exactly the same as obj
+	var newObj = pb.parse(buf, "MySchema") // you get plain object here, it should be exactly the same as obj
 } catch (e) {
 	// will throw on invalid buffer or if MySchema does not exist
 }